Is It Possible To Repair Damaged Fiber Optic Cable?

 The Benefits of Replacing a Damaged Fiber Optic Cable

-Although repairs are possible in fiber optic cables, often, it is better to replace the damaged cable.
+Although repairs are possible in fiber optic cables, often, it’s better to replace the damaged or broken cable.
 Installing a new fiber optic cable can provide the following benefits:

 - Less signal loss and reflectance